 - Airtight Container for Storage

-How to Make Toilet Bombs
+How to Make Homemade Toilet Bombs

 Add the essential oils (totally 80-90 drops*), and continue stirring until the oils are thoroughly mixed in.